open-craft/openedx-deployment/README.md

 Open edX Deployment
 ===================

 Documentation and resources for deploying Open edX services.

-See [docs](docs/).
+See [opencraft.com/doc/openedx-deployment/](http://opencraft.com/doc/openedx-deployment/) for the latest release.

 To build the docs to HTML: